ICBI/Data.Bridge.Notebooks/01_Georgetown_SDOH.md

 Detailed metadata about each data source was first noted such as, information about the number of records, date of last upate, type of access and data formats.
 A summary of the attributes (i.e. variables) and its data type was also made.
 Depending on the information desired, multiple datasources were merged based on a common attribute such as the "Geographic Entity ID" or GEOID

-Detialed summaries of how each data source are provided in this mult-tab excel sheet: ====> ADD FILE HERE
+Detialed summaries of how each data source are provided in this mult-tab excel sheet [HERE](https://github.com/ICBI/Data.Bridge.Notebooks/blob/main/ICBI%20Social%20Determinants%20Public%20Data%20Sources.xlsx)

 ## How to access the Georgetown-SDOH database
 The information summarized in the Georgetown-SDOH database is accessible through multiple ways.
 Detailed tutorials are provided for each option